Battle of Grand Port: Background

-Commodore Josias Rowley was given command of the British response to the French deployment, a hastily assembled force composed mainly of those ships available at the Cape of Good Hope in early 1809.
-Ordered to stop the French raiders, Rowley was unable to spread his limited squadron wide enough to pursue the roving French frigates, instead using his forces to blockade and raid the French Indian Ocean islands in anticipation of Hamelin's return.
-In August, Caroline arrived with her prizes at Saint-Paul on Île Bonaparte and Rowley determined to seize the frigate.
-He planned a successful invasion of the town, launched on 20 September, which resulted in the capture of the port's defences, Caroline and the captured East Indiamen.
+Commodore Josias Rowley was given command of the British response, a hastily assembled force composed mainly of those ships which happened to be available at the Cape of Good Hope in early 1809.
+Ordered to stop the French raiders, Rowley was unable to spread his small squadron wide enough to pursue the roving French frigates, instead using his forces to blockade and raid the French islands in anticipation of Hamelin's return.
+In August, Caroline arrived with her prizes at Saint-Paul on Isle Bonaparte and Rowley determined to seize the frigate.
+He planned a successful invasion of the town, launched on 20 September, which resulted in the capture of the port's defences, Caroline, and the captured East Indiamen.
 With his objectives complete, Rowley withdrew five days later.
-Almost a year later, Rowley returned with a larger task force and made a second landing around the capital of Île Bonaparte, Saint-Denis.
-Marching on the seat of government, Rowley's troops rapidly overwhelmed the defences and forced the island's garrison to surrender, renaming the island Île Bourbon and installing a British governor.
+Almost a year later, Rowley returned with a larger task force and made a second landing around the capital of Isle Bonaparte, Saint-Denis.
+Marching on the seat of government, Rowley's troops rapidly overwhelmed the defences and forced the island's garrison to surrender, renaming the island Isle Bourbon and installing a British governor.